minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 ### ✉️ Contact Support

-If you have questions, bug reports, or partnership proposals, please reach out via email:
+For questions, inquiries, or support, please reach out via email:
 **minhthongvnmcstudio@gmail.com**

 ---

 ## 📜 Disclaimer & License

-This project is an unofficial fan-made modification and map design for Minecraft.
+This project is an unofficial fan-made modification and map project for Minecraft.
 Minecraft is a registered trademark of Mojang Synergies AB / Microsoft Corporation.
-This project is not affiliated with or endorsed by Mojang Studios or Microsoft.
+This project is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft.

-All rights to custom assets, map builds, and project media belong to **MinhthongVNMC Studio** and their respective authors.
+All rights to assets, build designs, and media contained in this project belong to **MinhthongVNMC Studio** and their respective owners.